 All TxCDBG administrators (the point of contact for each grant contract) are required to complete training annually, which includes fair housing information including suggested fair housing activities that can be conducted.
 In addition, TDA began offering a monthly webinar series called CDBG Over Coffee - the 2018 April topic was "Fair Housing."
-TDA hosted a booth at the 2017 and 2018 Texas Municipal League (TML) conference, themed "What is in your Fair Housing Toolbox" to inform local leaders of the obligations and opportunities to impact fair housing choice.
+TDA hosted a booth at the 2017 and 2018 Texas Municipal League (TML) conference, themed "What is in your Fair Housing Toolbox" 2024 State of Texas Analysis of Impediments to Fair Housing Choice to inform local leaders of the obligations and opportunities to impact fair housing choice.
 TDA participated in the State Fair of Texas, hosting a booth in the Food and Fiber / Go Texan Pavilion in 2015 and 2016, and posting signage in the pavilion in 2017.
 TDA participated in the Rodeo Austin hosting a booth in 2017.